Frequently Asked Questions

 Children must bring their own lunch (served at 12 PM).
 We do not provide refrigeration or warm-ups of lunches - they must be ready to serve out of their lunch box (kept in a cooler for the morning).

 Do you offer extended hours (early drop off or late pickup)?

-At this time our earliest drop off is 8:30 AM, and latest pickup is 3 PM.
-When our full day program returns, the latest pickup will be 5 PM.
+At this time, our earliest drop off is 8:30 AM, and latest pickup is 5 PM.

 What is your teacher to student ratio?

 In our Seedlings Classroom, we have a 1:6 ratio.
 Our Acorns are 1:10, and our Pinecones are at no more than 1:12.